-In addition, if forced to pay additional blanket fees, exhibitors will be less likely to take chances on titles by smaller distributors, thereby penalizing new songwriters, distributors, and audiences, and causing harmful effects on the independent film industry.
 Unlike broadcasters, who must license a significant amount of titles on a daily basis, each movie theater location is limited by the number of screens in each complex.
 Further, license terms with distributors typically require that a particular film be the only title on a contracted screen, often for a period of weeks.
-This limited screen inventory also means that exhibitors must carefully consider the individual merits of a particular title before entering into any license agreement with a distributor.
+This limited screen inventory also means that exhibitors must carefully consider the individual merits of a particular title before entering into any license agreement.
 Indeed, this decision involves a painstaking analysis of each theater location's demographics, audience history, and more.
 Margins in exhibition are famously tight, so the terms on each title must be justified by corresponding anticipated revenue.

-Without the protections of the Movie Theater Exemption, movie theaters would likely be forced to absorb the incremental costs of blanket license fees to cover all the songs included in every theatrical title.
+Without the protections of the exemption, movie theaters would likely be forced to absorb the incremental costs of blanket license fees to cover all the songs included in every theatrical title.
 Currently, the terms with studios reflect the costs of making and marketing a particular title.
 Therefore, a big-budget title from a large studio will likely have significantly higher film rental than an independent film, with its correspondingly smaller costs.
-40 In contrast, a blanket license comes with a fee that does not vary based on the amount or nature of a PRO's music performed by a licensee.
+In contrast, a blanket license comes with a fee that does not vary based amount or nature of a PRO's music performed by a licensee.
 So a studio that carefully chose a songwriter for the cost savings still costs the exhibitor the same amount as a studio film heavily featuring famous songs.
-This elimination of pricing competition would put smaller studios at a distinct disadvantage: despite lower film rentals, the exhibitors would be paying proportionally more in total licensing fees for
+This elimination of pricing

-&lt;sup>37 Broadcasters also frequently license content of shorter duration than the average movie.
+&lt;sup>36 Broadcasters also frequently license content of shorter duration than the average movie.
 For example, a broadcaster could license six different thirty-minute episodes of a show in the same three-hour period of one feature film.

-&lt;sup>38 See, e.g., Chris Taylor, Disney has an Impressive List of Demands for Theaters who Want to Show 'The Last Jedi', MASHABLE (Nov.
-1, 2017), https://mashable.com/2017/11/01/star-wars-last-jedi-theaters-disney/ (exhibitors forced to play Star Wars: The Last Jedi for four weeks or be forced to pay a penalty).
+&lt;sup>37 See, e.g., https://mashable.com/2017/11/01/star-wars-last-jedi-theaters-disney/ (exhibitors forced to play Star Wars: The Last Jedi for four weeks or be forced to pay a penalty).